 Saidamini’s whereabouts were unknown for a week following his detention, according to news reports, until a spokesperson for Tajikistan’s prosecutor general’s office confirmed on July 15 that the journalist was in detention and under investigation for participation in the political organizations Islamic Renaissance Party of Tajikistan and Group 24, both banned as extremist by Tajikistan’s Supreme Court.

-The Islamic Renaissance Party is banned as “extremist and terrorist” in Tajikistan, but the ban has been criticized internationally as politically motivated, including by the United Nations special rapporteur for freedom of opinion and expression and the U.S. Embassy in Tajikistan.
+The Islamic Renaissance Party is banned as “extremist and terrorist” in Tajikistan, but the ban has been criticized internationally as politically motivated, and as unjustified by the U.N. special rapporteur for freedom of opinion and expression and the U.S. Embassy in Tajikistan.
 Group 24 describes itself as seeking a peaceful revolution, democracy, and human rights in the country by means of popular demonstrations.

-The day after police detained arrested Saidamini, they also detained Abdusattor Pirmuhammadzoda, an independent journalist and blogger who collaborated with Saidamini, Imomali, and Ghurbati.
-Pirmuhammadzoda, who like Saidamini had also been vocal in calling for Imomali and Ghurbati’s release, was later charged with participating in banned organizations, according to reports.
+The day after police arrested Saidamini, they also detained Abdusattor Pirmuhammadzoda, an independent journalist and blogger who collaborated with Saidamini, Imomali, and Ghurbati.
+Pirmuhammadzoda, who like Saidamini had also been vocal in calling for Imomali and Ghurbati’s release, was later sentenced to seven years in prison on charges of participating in banned organizations.

-Saidamini and Pirmuhammadzoda are among six journalists arrested in Tajikistan between May and July 2022 and tried for major criminal offenses. in October, Imomali was sentenced to 10 years in prison, and Ghurbati to seven and a half years, on charges including participation in banned groups.
+Saidamini and Pirmuhammadzoda are among seven journalists in Tajikistan sentenced to lengthy prison terms in retaliation for their work between October 2022 and May 2023.
+In October 2022, Imomali was sentenced to 10 years in prison, and Ghurbati to seven and a half years, on charges including participation in banned groups.
 Several local journalists told CPJ on condition of anonymity, fearing reprisal, that they believe the arrests are designed to create a chilling effect on Tajik media and society amid tensions in Tajikistan’s eastern Gorno-Badakhshan Autonomous Region and ahead of a possible dynastic transition of power in the country.

-On November 3, a district court judge found Saidamini guilty of participating in the two banned organizations and sentenced him to seven years in prison.
+On November 3, in a closed-door trial held at a detention center in Dushanbe, a district court judge found Saidamini guilty of participating in the two banned organizations and sentenced him to seven years in prison.

 CPJ emailed the Interior Ministry of Tajikistan and the prosecutor general’s office for comment but did not receive any reply.